Healthy Holiday Food Swaps

 With heavy holiday meals on the horizon, here are some healthy holiday food swaps to keep you energized and feeling good while still enjoying delicious recipes.

-With Thanksgiving, Christmas, and holiday parties in the air, I want to arm you with some healthy holiday food swaps so you can enjoy every occasion without feeling deprived.
+‘Tis the season for Thanksgiving, Christmas, and holiday parties and potential overload.
+I want to arm you with some healthy holiday food swaps so you can enjoy every occasion without feeling deprived.

 With heavy holiday meals on the horizon, here are some healthy holiday food swaps to keep you energized and feeling good while still enjoying great recipes. | TastingPage.com #healthyholiday #holiday #holidayrecipes #foodswaps #foodsubstitutions #gl…